zacksleo/yii2-plugin/README.md

         }

         // Then, you created a simple plugin
-        // For advanced usage, see examples
+        // For advanced usage, see demos
     }